marcus-crane/apache-cfg/README.md

 ### Ok, friend.
 I'm ready for the big time.
 What does SSL (https://) look like

 Aww yeah.
 You're ready for **secure-me-up-scotty.conf**

+### So, I've got SSL (https://) set up but now I have two versions (http:// and https://)!
+How do I force/redirect to https:// only?

+We're at the home stretch (unless I've written more)

+You're after **disable-dastardly-http.conf**

 ### Got any more names?